kpaxico/extjs_guide_ws/Readme.md

 There are many ways to *configure build properties*.
 The simplest way is to edit one of the build properties files.
 To decide which file to edit it is helpful to know the priority of each of these files and under what conditions they are loaded.

-- `"local.properties"` -- If present, this file is loaded first.
+- `local.properties` -- If present, this file is loaded first.
 This file is intended to be applied only locally (to the local machine).
 It should not be committed to source control to be used by others.
 These settings take priority over any properties defined in other properties files as well as the current configuration properties.

 - Sencha Cmd configuration properties

-- `".sencha/app/${build.environment}.properties"`
+- `.sencha/app/${build.environment}.properties`: Based on the value of the build.environment properties, exactly one of the following will be loaded.
+Setting properties in these files allow you to have different values for properties based on the type of build being run.
   - ".sencha/app/native.properties"
   - ".sencha/app/package.properties"
   - ".sencha/app/production.properties"
   - ".sencha/app/testing.properties"

-- `".sencha/app/build.properties"`
+- `.sencha/app/build.properties`: These properties are loaded next and have lower priority over the build-environment-specific properties.
+These are properties that are used by all (or most) environments.
+This file is intended for customization.

-  - => ⁨Users⁩/ipek⁩/bin⁩/Sencha⁩/Cmd⁩/6.7.0.63⁩/ant⁩/build⁩/app⁩/build.properties
+  => ⁨Users⁩/myname/bin⁩/Sencha⁩/Cmd⁩/6.7.0.63⁩/ant⁩/build⁩/app⁩/build.properties

-- `".sencha/app/defaults.properties"`
+- `".sencha/app/defaults.properties"`:  These properties are the last (default) values to load.
+This file is "owned" by Sencha Cmd and will be updated each release as new properties are added.
+This file serves as a reference for the defined set of build properties but should not be edited; edit any of the other files instead.

-  - => Users⁩/ipek⁩/bin⁩/Sencha⁩/Cmd⁩/6.7.0.63⁩/ant⁩/build⁩/app⁩/defaults.properties
+  => Users⁩/myname/bin⁩/Sencha⁩/Cmd⁩/6.7.0.63⁩/ant⁩/build⁩/app⁩/defaults.properties

+The only properties that have higher priority than `local.properties` are those passed in via the `command line`.

 #### Changing the place of generated files for development (move them under the folder named 'generatedFiles')